DUI Defense Lawyers In Naples, Florida

 - Collateral consequences that can include loss of certain government benefits and inability to access certain government programs

 - Inaccurate Breath Test.
 Alcohol breath tests can sometimes produce false positive readings.
 There are many reasons why this can happen.
 Breathalyzers must be regularly maintained and calibrated, and officers must be properly trained in their use.
 For example, officers must wait 15 minutes before administering a breath test, because if you drank even one drink within the 15-minute timeframe, the breath test could potentially produce a false-positive.
 If the breathalyzer used wasn’t properly maintained or calibrated, this could also result in a false positive.
 Some types of medicines can also result in a false positive when people are asked to take a breathalyzer test.
-Your Naples, Florida drunk driving lawyer at the Robert Foley Law Firm can review your situation and see whether you might be able to fight your charges on the grounds of an inaccurate breathalyzer test.
+Your Naples, Florida, drunk driving lawyer at the Foley & Wilson Law Firm can review your situation and see whether you might be able to fight your charges on the grounds of an inaccurate breathalyzer test.

 - Improperly Administered Field Sobriety Test.
 Sometimes officers don’t have a breath or blood test, especially if you refused to submit to these tests.
 Under Florida law, if you refuse to take a breath or blood test, implied consent laws dictate that you automatically lose your driver’s license.
 However, proving a DUI without these tests could potentially be more difficult if an officer only has a field sobriety test as evidence.
 During a field sobriety test, a person may be asked to walk in a straight line, touch his or her nose, or perform other tasks.
 Unfortunately, if these tests are not properly administered, if officers are not properly trained in performing these tasks, and if you have a medical condition, are nervous, or if other factors affect your performance on the test, an officer might wrongly think you were drinking and driving.
 Something as simple as wearing high heels can result in a false positive, for example.
-The drunk driving lawyer in Naples, Florida at the Robert Foley Law Firm can review how officers administered field sobriety tests and look at your unique circumstances to see whether the tests were properly administered.
+The drunk driving lawyers in Naples, Florida, at the Foley & Wilson Law Firm can review how officers administered field sobriety tests and look at your unique circumstances to see whether the tests were properly administered.

 - Civil Rights Violations.
 Officers must have probable cause to stop you in the first place.
 If you believe police used racial profiling or stopped you without due cause, you may be able to fight your charges in court.
 If officers violated your civil rights during the course of an arrest, you may also have the right to fight your charges.
 For example, if you asked to speak to your lawyer, but officers didn’t let you do so, you might be able to fight your charges on these grounds.
-If you have questions about your civil rights in relation to a DUI charge or arrest, reach out to the Naples, Florida drunk driving lawyer at the Robert Foley Law Firm today.
+If you have questions about your civil rights in relation to a DUI charge or arrest, reach out to the Naples, Florida, drunk driving lawyers at the Foley & Wilson Law Firm today.